pityka/tasks/README.md

 ### Configuration
 Configuration may be passed to both constructors (see signatures).
 For the list of configuration values see the reference.conf in the source tree.
-All configuration values can be override by system properties.
+All configuration values can be overriden by system properties.
 The library is using sconfig (https://github.com/ekrich/sconfig) for configuration.
 The priority order of configuration sources is:
 - system properties (`ConfigFactory.defaultOverrides`) overriding configuration keys
 - the configuration values passed in the constructor methods